elm-in-elm/compiler/README.md

 3. :bulb: **exploration ready:** the first two points enable folks to hack on the compiler (as it's in Elm, which they know, and the code is new-people-friendly) and answer some questions!
 (For example, what's the best order of optimizations?
 How would emitting to JavaScript have to look like to make it extra amenable to Google Closure Compiler's advanced optimizations?)
 4. :wrench: **extensible:** again, the first two (three?) points make it easy and invite extending the compiler in various ways, eg. a native binary target, different type inference algorithm, new optimizations, `where` syntax, etc.

-Essentially, elm-in-elm should unblock people to play with compilers, explore and have fun!
+Essentially, `elm-in-elm` should unblock people to play with compilers, explore and have fun!

+:tv: For more context and information, you can watch [Martin Janiczek's talk from Elm Europe 2019](#todo) (:construction: TODO :construction:) which served as an unveiling of `elm-in-elm` to public.

 ## Non goals :negative_squared_cross_mark:

 1. To dethrone or replace [the official Elm compiler](https://github.com/elm/compiler/) written in Haskell.

-This is :negative_squared_cross_mark::negative_squared_cross_mark::negative_squared_cross_mark: NOT THE REASON and NOT THE GOAL :negative_squared_cross_mark::negative_squared_cross_mark::negative_squared_cross_mark: of `elm-in-elm`.
+This is :negative_squared_cross_mark::negative_squared_cross_mark::negative_squared_cross_mark: **NOT THE REASON** and **NOT THE GOAL** :negative_squared_cross_mark::negative_squared_cross_mark::negative_squared_cross_mark: of `elm-in-elm`.
 We don't want to and aren't planning to divide the community into multiple Elm derivatives, and will actively try to prevent that. `elm-in-elm` is, for all intents and purposes, a sandbox, a place to try out ideas, an experimentation environment.

 ## What?